Heracleion: History

 Thonis was originally built on some adjoining islands in the Nile Delta.
 The city was built around a central temple, and was intersected by canals with a number of harbors and anchorages.
 Its wharves, temples, and tower-houses were linked by ferries, bridges, and pontoons.
 The city was an emporion (trading port) and by the Late Period it was the country's main port for international trade and collection of taxes.
 It had a sister city, Naucratis, which was another trading port lying 72 km (45 mi) farther up the Nile.
 Goods were transferred inland via Naucratis, or they were transported via the Western Lake and through a water channel to the nearby town of Canopus for onward distribution.

-Thonis had a large temple of Khonsou, son of Amun, who was known to the Greeks as Herakles.
+Thonis had a large temple of Khonsu, son of Amun, who was known to the Greeks as Herakles.
 Later, the worship of Amun became more prominent.
 During the time when the city especially flourished between the sixth and fourth centuries BC, a large temple of Amun-Gereb, the supreme god of the Egyptians at the time, was located in the middle of the city.
 King Nectanebo I made many additions to the temple in the fourth century B.C.
 Sanctuaries in Heracleion dedicated to Osiris and other deities were famous for miraculous healing and attracted pilgrims from a wide area.
 Archaeologists have found evidence of the celebration of the "Mysteries of Osiris" at Thonis-Heracleion, which occurred each year during the month of Khoiak.
 The god in his ceremonial boat was brought in procession from the temple of Amun in that city to his shrine in Canopus.

+2023 archaeological findings, suggested that Greeks, who were already allowed to trade in the city, "had started to take root" there as early as during the Twenty-sixth Dynasty of Egypt and that likely Greek mercenaries were employed to defend it.

 During the second century BC Alexandria superseded Thonis-Heracleion as Egypt's primary port.
-The importance of Thonis-Heracleion began diminishing with the rise of Alexandria, which was about fifteen miles southwest, in the 2nd century BCE.
-Also in the 2nd century BCE, a major weather event, either a tsunami, earthquake, or a combination, pushed the city towards destruction.
-However, the city was not entirely abandoned until its complete submersion into the ocean by the eighth century AD.
+The importance of Thonis-Heracleion began diminishing with the rise of Alexandria, which was about fifteen miles southwest, in the 2nd century BC.
+Also in the 2nd century BC, a major weather event, either a tsunami, earthquake, or a combination, pushed the city towards destruction.
+However, the city was not entirely abandoned until its complete submersion into the sea by the eighth century AD.